About the Book

 The book explores how entertainment-software companies are formed, delving into the motivations and psychologies of their founders who sacrificed, played the odds, and struggled to stay the course.
 From every story, you will gain insights into the trials and tribulations of leading, managing, and growing small businesses into great businesses.

 If you want to successfully develop and publish video games, or if you want to learn about those who do, this book is for you.
-To interact with the Gamers at Work community, find us on Facebook and Google Plus.
+Now available in stores worldwide, purchase your copy today at Amazon, Barnes & Noble, Target, Walmart, or wherever books are sold.

 These are excerpts from some of the chapters that appear in Gamers at Work.